rowanjh/behav-acc-ml/README.md

 ------------------------------------------------------------------------

-1. Download scripts.zip, extract project
+1. Download `code.zip`, extract into project folder
-2. Download data-raw.zip into directory './data/raw', extract
+2. Download `raw-data-db.zip` and `raw-data-other.zip` into directory `./data/raw`, and extract
 3. Open script `run.R`.
 This script gives the overview of all analyses and is the starting point.

 ## Package management & installation

 ------------------------------------------------------------------------

 This project uses renv for R package management.
 Launch the .Rproj file, then simply run `renv::restore()` to install all of the correct packages.
 This requires build tools that allow compilation of packages from source (e.g. Rtools for Windows). renv will only work if the following three files are in the project: `renv/activate.R` `renv.lock`, and `.Rprofile`.

 Neural networks need to be run using python.
 We recommend a setting up a conda environment and using a GPU if available (see `/scripts/r/py/main.py` for all instructions).